spacepy/spacepy/Doc/source/pycdf.rst

         newVar: CDF_FLOAT [2]
     >>> cdf.close()

+As before, each step in this example will now be individually explained.
-Existing CDF files are opened in read-only mode and must be set read-write before modification:
+Existing CDF files are opened in read-only mode and must be set to read-write before modification:
     >>> cdf.readonly(False)
         False